History of the Philippines (900–1565): Subsequent expeditions

 After Magellan's expedition, four more expeditions were made to the islands, led by García Jofre de Loaísa in 1525, Sebastian Cabot in 1526, Álvaro de Saavedra Cerón in 1527, and Ruy López de Villalobos in 1542.

 In 1543, Villalobos named the islands of Leyte and Samar Las Islas Filipinas in honor of Philip II of Spain, at the time Prince of Asturias.

 Conquest of the islands

-Philip II became King of Spain on January 16, 1556, when his father, Charles V, abdicated both the Spanish and HRE thrones, the latter went to his uncle, Ferdinand I. On his return to Spain in 1559, the king ordered an expedition to the Spice Islands, stating that its purpose was "to discover the islands of the west".
+Philip II became King of Spain on January 16, 1556, when his father, Charles V, abdicated the thrones of both the Spanish and Holy Roman Empire; the latter went to his uncle, Ferdinand I. On his return to Spain in 1559, the king ordered an expedition to the Spice Islands, stating that its purpose was "to discover the islands of the west".
 In reality its task was to conquer the Philippine islands.

+On November 19 or 20, 1564, a Spanish expedition of a mere 500 men led by Miguel López de Legazpi departed Barra de Navidad, New Spain, arriving at Cebu on February 13, 1565.
+They soon established Fort San Pedro in the abandoned settlement, but were on the verge of collapse from hunger and intermittent skirmishes from Sugbuhanon descending from the hills until Moro (muslim Tagalog) merchants from Luzon, unaware of their origins, arrived and saved them with food and arms supplies.

+“Truly, had God not mercifully for them, they would have been in greater trouble and need than they were, for two or three times they were in dire absolute want, some ships of Moro merchants from Luzon arrived at the camp without their knowing where they came from or why, whom the Governor received very well and paid what they wanted, so the camp was supplied and had enough to eat, whereas, had they had to maintain it by making war on the natives, they would certainly have been lost and perished.”